petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

       namespace: kubernetes-dashboard
     ```

-7. In Visual Studio Code, right click on the **K8s** folder and select **Open in Integrated Terminal**.
-Run the following command.
+7. Run the following command to apply the configuration specified in the `dashboard-adminuser` yaml file.

     ```
     kubectl apply -f dashboard-adminuser.yaml
     ```

-8. Create a token to log into the Kubernetes Dashboard UI with the following command, and copy.
+8. Run the following command to create a token to log into the Kubernetes Dashboard UI.
+Copy the token for later.

     ```
     kubectl -n kubernetes-dashboard create token admin-user
     ```

-9. Run the Kubernetes Dashboard UI with the following command.
+9. Run the following command to start the Kubernetes Dashboard UI.

     ```
     kubectl proxy
     ```